wenxingxing/wenxingxing.github.io/content/posts/linking.md

 ## Shared lib

-- if lib updated, no need to rebuild all the binary referencing it, saving sapce too
+- if lib updated, no need to rebuild all the binary referencing it, saving space too
 - link at load time
 - runtime link `dlopen`
-- at run time, they are loaded in the middle the **HEAP** space, seprating the HEAP into two parts.
+- at run time, they are loaded in the middle the **HEAP** space, separating the HEAP into two parts.

 ## Interpositioning